jbgrunewald/jbgrunewald.github.io/_posts/2019-12-28-first-bounty-award.md

 ---
-title: "Welcome to Jekyll!"
+title: "How I made $7500 from My First Bug Bounty"
-published: false
+published: true
 ---

 **Hello world**, this is my first Jekyll blog post.